 Are There Any Side Effects Of A Detox Diet?

 Following a detox diet can have some serious side effects, especially while you are still breastfeeding.
-You should speak to your doctor before you try any detox diet as a lactating mother, no matter how safe or popular it is (8).
+If the detox diet is deficient in nutrients, it may affect your milk supply and overall health.
+Speak to your doctor before trying any detox diet as a lactating mother, no matter how safe or popular it is (8).

 Detox diets and supplements are thought to cleanse the body of toxins.
 However, detox while breastfeeding may not be suitable as it may directly affect the baby’s health.
 A healthy lifestyle with good nutrition and adequate fluid and fiber intake are often sufficient to detox the body naturally.
 Allow your body to heal, avoid junk food, and get as much sleep as possible while taking care of your baby.
 It is not advisable to start any fad diet or supplements for detox without discussing it with your doctor.